appserver-io/appserver/_posts/2014-12-30-persistence-container-basics.md

   }

   /**
-   * A business method with an around advice that will simple log the
+   * A business method protected by an around advice that will query authorization for
-   * method call by invoking the logInfo() method of our aspect.
+   * the users method call by invoking the authorize() method of our interceptor.
    *
    * @return void
    * @Around("advise(AuthorizationInterceptor->authorize())")